Every Witch Way: Critical

-After a few episodes, Emily Ashby of Common Sense Media gave the show 2 stars, saying that Every Witch Way "devotes too much time and energy to Maddie's superficiality and spite to be considered a likable choice for this impressionable age group.
-And since none of Maddie's actions ever land her in hot water she can't work a spell to escape, kids never see her learn a lesson."
-She also notes it "suffers from some subpar acting and a low-budget look and feel, and the absence of even a laugh track", leaving it "unusually flat for a tween sitcom.
-And without the bells and whistles kids tend to like in their entertainment, there's nothing to distract them from the excessive superficiality and pettiness that plague many of the central characters".
+Emily Ashby of Common Sense Media gave Every Witch Way 2 stars, stating that the show "devotes too much time and energy to Maddie's superficiality and spite," making it an unsuitable choice for an impressionable age group.
+She criticized that "none of Maddie's actions ever land her in hot water she can't work a spell to escape," so viewers never see her learn a lesson.
+Ashby also noted that the show "suffers from subpar acting and a low-budget look and feel," and that the lack of a laugh track makes it "unusually flat for a tween sitcom."
+She added that the absence of engaging elements leaves "nothing to distract [viewers] from the excessive superficiality and pettiness" of many of the central characters.

 Ratings

-The premiere episode had an estimated 2.10 million viewers.
-The second episode drew 2.86 million viewers, giving a large increase in audience.
-The season one finale on January 30, 2014, had 2.60 million viewers, while the first season had a total average of 2.166 million viewers, and a top rating for the 4-11 demographic.
+The premiere episode of Every Witch Way drew an estimated 2.10 million viewers.
+The second episode saw an increase to 2.86 million viewers.
+The season one finale on January 30, 2014, drew 2.60 million viewers, with the season averaging 2.166 million viewers and achieving top ratings in the 4–11 demographic.

-The season 2 episodes drew numerous viewers, however, its eighth episode, drew 1.71 million viewers, The one hour season two finale on August 8, 2014, had 1.70 million viewers, giving the second season a total average of 1.696 million viewers.
-The Spellbound special, which premiered on November 26, 2014, had 1.58 million viewers, earning a top rating in season 2 for the 18-49 demographic.
+Season two averaged 1.696 million viewers, with its eighth episode drawing 1.71 million viewers and the finale on August 8, 2014, attracting 1.70 million viewers.
+The Spellbound special, which aired on November 26, 2014, had 1.58 million viewers and achieved top ratings for the 18–49 demographic.

-The season 3 premiere had 1.66 million viewers.
-The second episode of season 3 had 1.54 million viewers, causing a small drop until the third episode, which drew 1.56 million viewers.
-The season 3 finale drew 1.71 million viewers.
+The season three premiere had 1.66 million viewers, with slight fluctuations throughout the season.
+The season three finale drew 1.71 million viewers.

-Season 4 premiered with 1.50 million viewers.
-The crossover with Talia in the Kitchen drew 1.16 million viewers during its first half.
-The 14th episode had 0.96 million viewers, an unusually small audience.
-The series finale on July 30, 2015, had 1.64 million viewers.
+Season four premiered with 1.50 million viewers.
+A crossover episode with Talia in the Kitchen drew 1.16 million viewers, while the 14th episode had 0.96 million viewers.
+The series finale on July 30, 2015, attracted 1.64 million viewers.